shenkel7/recycle/README.md

 Reduce, reuse, recycle.
 The first two are more effective than recycling, but we recognize that some things are neither; that's what our app is for!
 Using machine learning, we've created a model to categorize things as either recyclable or non-recyclable to help us in our quest for a more sustainable world.

+### How it works

+This app was created with React, Tensorflow/Tensorflowjs, and Firebase hosting!
+We trained a Tensorflow model with an image library from Kaggle and exported it to a Tensorflow js compatible format, then we load it directly into the frontend to make predictions on images that you can either upload or take using a webcam.
+Currently, the accuracy of the model has room for improvement--we're working on getting it better.

 ### Try it out